How Often Should Soccer Cleats Be Replaced?

 How do I know if soccer cleats need replacing?

-Replace cleats if the studs are worn, the sole is separating, the player slips often, or the cleats cause pain or blisters.
+Replace cleats if the studs are worn, the sole is separating, the player slips often, or the cleats cause pain, blisters, or toe pressure.

 Do kids outgrow soccer cleats quickly?

 Yes.
-Many kids outgrow cleats before the cleats are completely worn out, especially during growth spurts.
+Many kids outgrow soccer cleats before the cleats are completely worn out, especially during growth spurts.

 Can worn-out soccer cleats cause problems?